Start a Conversation

 The Salkantay trek is known for its dramatic, diverse landscapes.
 You’ll hike through snow-capped mountains, pass by the impressive Salkantay Peak (6,271 meters), and descend into cloud forests.
 The trek offers fewer crowds than the classic Inca Trail, giving you a more secluded, immersive experience before joining the shorter Inca Trail.

-The Short Inca Trail 2 Days with Camping starts at Km 104 on the Machu Picchu railway.
+The Inca Trail 2 Days with Camping starts at Km 104 on the Machu Picchu railway.
 From here, trekkers hike towards Wiñay Wayna, one of the most beautiful and lesser-known Inca sites.
 The trek culminates at the Sun Gate, where you’ll get your first glimpse of Machu Picchu, a true highlight.

 6. What are the key highlights?